sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 Basically, the HiPay Gateway covers three scenarios:

 - processing standard e-commerce payment transactions,
-- initializing transactions on a payment terminal provided by HiPay or on any terminal embedding HiPay's POS software,
+- initializing transactions on a payment terminal provided by HiPay or on any terminal embedding the HiPay POS software,
 - storing data related to your in-store transactions that have been processed by a third party (in-store gateways).

 These scenarios and their integration methods are described below.